 ITD Doctoral Program

-The Department of Curriculum, Instruction, and Special Education offers a Doctor of Philosophy degree with a major in Instructional Technology and Design, with an emphasis in either Instructional Technology or Instructional Design.
-The purpose of the Ph.D. in Instructional Technology and Design (ITD) is to provide those individuals who are interested in pursuing careers and/or professional development in the field with a strong theoretical and research base in the design, development, implementation, evaluation, and administration of instructional technology systems.
+The Department of Curriculum, Instruction, and Special Education offers a Doctor of Philosophy degree with a major in Instructional Technology and Design (ITD) to prepare individuals interested in pursuing careers and/or professional development in the field with a strong theoretical and research base in the design, development, implementation, evaluation, and administration of instructional technology systems.
 Students will obtain a strong foundation in instructional design, cognitive theory, technology application, and research to meet the challenges found in the field.

-The doctoral program consists of a minimum of sixty (60) graduate semester hours beyond the Master’s degree.
-More than seventy-five (75) hours may be required in order to satisfy deficiencies which may exist in the student’s background and preparation (e.g., Master's degree is not in a related field).
+The doctoral program consists of a minimum of fifty-seven (57) graduate semester hours beyond the Master’s degree.
+More than sixty-three (63) hours may be required to satisfy deficiencies that may exist in the student’s background and preparation (e.g., Master's degree is not in a related field).

 A doctoral comprehensive exam is required for the program and must be passed before the student can proceed to the dissertation.